 - Multiple subspecialty clinics not available at other institutions, including a high-risk asthma program, a mast cell disorders clinic, and a combined immunodeficiency clinic.
 In addition, the University of Michigan’s newly established and endowed University of Michigan Mary H. Weiser Food Allergy Center also serves to enhance patient care, education, and research opportunities for allergists-in-training.

-- Unique educational experiences with diverse patient populations at the Corner Health Center and VA Ann Arbor Healthcare System, in addition to training opportunities in our four clinics (Allergy Specialty Clinic and Food Allergy Clinic at Domino’s Farms, Allergy, Asthma and Clinical Immunology at Reichert Health Building, Allergy at Briarwood Health Associates, and Allergy Clinic at Northville Health Center).
+- Unique educational experiences with diverse patient populations at the Corner Health Center and VA Ann Arbor Healthcare System, in addition to training opportunities in our five clinics (Allergy Specialty Clinic and Food Allergy Clinic at Domino’s Farms, Allergy at West Ann Arbor Health Center - Parkland Plaza, Allergy Clinic at Northville Health Center, and Brighton Center for Specialty Care.

 - A history of creating innovative educational experiences for our fellows including the implementation of a problem-based learning curriculum, creation of a team-based approach to learning, and unique clinical elective rotations.